PennLINC/babs/docs/source/walkthrough.rst

     * If needed, you may add requests for other resources.
 See :ref:`cluster-resources` for how to do so.
+    * .. dropdown:: For Penn Medicine CUBIC cluster only:

+        You may need to add line #5-6 highlighted in the block below to avoid some compute nodes
+        that currently have issues in file locks:

+        ..  code-block:: yaml
+            :linenos:
+            :emphasize-lines: 5,6

+            cluster_resources:
+                interpreting_shell: /bin/bash
+                hard_memory_limit: 2G
+                temporary_disk_space: 20G
+                customized_text: |
+                    #$ -l hostname=!compute-fed*

+.. developer's note: if YAML file of walkthrough was changed:
+..  also need to change above copied section "cluster_resources"!

 * Section ``script_preamble``: